Sale of an inherited property within 10 years: How to optimise taxes and proceeds

 (ex: Photo by

-An elderly woman examines documents for the sale of an inherited property in a traditional German house.
+An elderly woman is looking at documents concerning the sale of an inherited property in a traditional German house.

 on